 Framing Begins – New Modern House 1

 We considered various methods of project delivery, construction techniques, and client priorities relative to project costs.
-For this project, although we and our client were inspired by prefab homes and their advantages relative to a controlled environment and fast site erection, we chose to site stick-build.
-We felt this method was going to be the most cost-effective and most logical based on the overall design (open-concept bay widths, heavy timber, large Airstream canopy).
-We were ready to frame by late December, but had some delays with weather and framer availability.
+To be sure, we and our client do respect the advantages of a prefab process (controlled environment, fast site erection), but we chose instead to stick-build.
+All things considered, we felt this method was going to be the most cost-effective and logical based on the overall design (open-concept bay widths, heavy timber, large Airstream canopy).
+However, even though were ready to frame by late December, we had some delays with weather and framer availability.
 So ultimately, we ended-up starting actual site framing work in early February 2016.
 So looking-back, maybe prefab would have benefited the process – if feasible with our design.
 The trick is, we didn’t design it from the beginning with prefab in-mind, which is important in making that technique feasible.

 Lumber Sourcing – New Modern House 1

 We didn’t anticipate having to source the heavy timber for the project via out-of-state suppliers, but the local lumber yards said they didn’t have access to what we needed.
-We were able to find what we needed from American Pole and Timber out of Texas.
-We can’t say it was the greenest way to source the material – I guess if we were doing this project in the Pacific Northwest, we would not have had a problem.
-Part of the challenge is that all of our exposed wood needed to be treated.
+Happily, we were able to find what we needed from American Pole and Timber out of Texas.
+Overall, we can’t say it was the greenest way to source the material – I guess if we were doing this project in the Pacific Northwest, we would not have had a problem.
+Part of the challenge is that we needed treated wood for all exposed wood.
 We needed 32′ long 2x12s treated, which was not readily available in that length.
 Texas cut that material for us out of logs, and since their other 6×6 timbers were a better bargain than local suppliers, we decided to load-up the truck with some additional lumber to cover some of our other needs.

 Skylight Framing – New Modern House 1

 We strategically placed a few skylights into the bedroom wing roof to maximize natural light in the right places – this particular opening is a 3-skylight-wide slot in the Master Bedroom ceiling primarily over the master bed headwall, which floats short of the ceiling and separates bedroom from bathroom.
 Most of the skylights are fixed, but a couple are motorized to allow stack-effect ventilation.
-Light and panoramic views achieve a dramatic engagement with the site.
-Stay tuned for finish photos of these spaces in a few months.
+Of particular importance, light and panoramic views achieve a dramatic engagement with the site.
+So be sure to stay tuned for finish photos of these spaces in a few months.